JakeTurner616/reboot-to-bios/README.md

 # Usage (Most Linux OS's):

+One liner to download and execute (privledged shell):

 `wget https://raw.github.com/JakeTurner616/reboot-to-bios/main/reboot-to-bios.sh -O - | bash`

 Or clone/copy contents of `reboot-to-bios.sh` into a file with a `.sh` file extension, then run it as a privledged user.